 Kajabi has traditionally been known as a course-builder, but it’s been around for over a decade and evolved significantly in that time.
 Today, Kajabi can do a whole lot more, although that original core remains firmly in place.

 Online courses were where Kajabi began, and today you can monetize several types of digital products on the platform.
-Courses are very much still part of the mix given how popular they are among creators, but the Kajabi product builder also allows you to set up coaching, communities, memberships, and podcasts on the platform.
+Courses are very much still part of the mix given how popular they are among creators, but the Kajabi product builder also allows you to set up coaching, newsletters, communities, memberships, and podcasts on the platform.

 Kajabi website callout